BCom Writing Skills Notes Study Material

-Writing Skills Notes Study Material: We provide to all the students of Bachelor of Commerce.
-BCom 1st, 2nd, and 3rd Year Business Communication Notes Study material, Business Communication question answers, sample papers, mock test papers, and pdf.
-At gurujistudy.com you can easily get all these study material and notes for free.
-Here in this post, we are happy to provide you BCom Writing Skills Notes Study Material.
+BCom 1st Year Writing Skills Notes Study Material: We provide to all the students of Bachelor of Commerce.
+BCom 1st, 2nd, and 3rd Year Business Communication Notes Study material, Business Communication question answer, sample papers, mock test papers, and pdf.
+At gurujistudy.com you can easily get all these study materials and notes for free.
+Here in this post, we are happy to provide you with BCom 1st Year Writing Skills Notes Study Material.

 Writing Skills

 Writing skill is an important element of written communication.
-It is necessary for effective writing of letters, memorandum, reports, speeches etc. in the present day business.
-A manager in any organisation devotes about 45 percent of his working time to study and in writing of business letters.
-In any organisation, employees of every level express their ideas, thoughts, action-reaction, responses, decisions etc. through writing.
+It is necessary for the effective writing of letters, memorandums, reports, speeches, etc. in the present-day business.
+A manager in any organization devotes about 45 percent of his working time to studying and writing business letters.
+In any organization, employees of every level express their ideas, thoughts, action-reaction, responses, decisions, etc. through writing.
+(BCom 1st Year Writing Skills Notes Study Material)

-A written document becomes a permanent record and others can review the message through this record from time to time and, therefore, it is necessary to write such documents skillfully.
+A written document becomes a permanent record and others can review the message through this record from time to time, therefore, it is necessary to write such documents skillfully.
+(BCom 1st Year Writing Skills Notes Study Material)

-Business writing, although seems to be easy and simple, yet it is not so.
-Development of writing skill requires hard work, practice and proper planning.
+Business writing, although seems to be easy and simple, yet is not so.
+The development of writing skills requires hard work, practice, and proper planning.
 Writing skill has four stages: 1.
 Planning, 2 First Draft, 3 Amendment, 4.
 Editing.

 First Stage